moodle-an-hochschulen/moodle-auth_ldap_syncplus/UPGRADE.md

 ------------

 * Even though there are automated tests, as the plugin deals with the communication to a backend system, manual tests should be carried out to see if the plugin's functionality really works with a real LDAP server.
-* Additionally, if you look at the Behat feature file, you will see that there are some scenarios still commented out.
-If you have time, you should test them manually or write a Behat test for it.

 Visual checks